firefly-iii/docs/docs/docs/data-importer/install/configure.md

 ## Configure Spectre

-To configure Spectre, set the following variables:
+To configure Spectre, set the following variables.
+This is necessary if you wish to connect to your bank through Nordigen.

 * `SPECTRE_APP_ID` is your Spectre / Salt Edge Client ID
 * `SPECTRE_SECRET` is your Spectre / Salt Edge Client secret